Consent talk on campus

-The project is taking place between September 2017 and August 2018.
-The pilot version of the workshop will be ready to present at post-secondary institutions in February 2018: Learn more and book a workshop today!
+The project is taking place between September 2017 and December 2018.
+The pilot version of the workshop is now available to present at post-secondary through to December 2018: Learn more and book a workshop today!

 Listen to our interview about Only Yes Means Yes on CJSF 90.1 FM, SFU campus radio!

 Why is West Coast LEAF taking on this project?

 Since 1999, West Coast LEAF has reached many thousands of BC youth aged 10 to 15 with our No Means No workshop on sexual assault and consent, and have often received requests to present to post-secondary students.

 We have also intervened in legal cases dealing with sexual assault, including most recently the inquiry into the victim-blaming conduct of former judge Robin Camp (which resulted in a recommendation to remove him from the bench) and College of Massage Therapists of BC v Scott (which clarified that governing bodies regulating health professions can take interim measures to protect the public from a practitioner accused of sexual assault or misconduct).

 Currently, we are engaged in a law reform project called Dismantling the Barriers to Reporting Sexual Assault that will draw on the experiences and knowledge of sexual assault survivors, anti-violence workers, police, former Crown, retired judges, academics, and defense counsel to identify how the criminal justice system can better respond to reports of sexual violence.
 We expect that what we learn from Dismantling the Barriers will inform our work on Only Yes Means Yes.